MindK product academy

 The first step to choosing a trustworthy partner is learning as much as you can about outsourcing

 Study the market, consider the risks, understand the SaaS development process.
-I worked with companies that failed several attempts to outsource SaaS development.
+I worked with companies that failed several attempts to outsource SaaS product development.
 My other client tried to do all the development in-house before hiring MindK to migrate to a multi-tenant SaaS.
 One thing is clear—the more you know about the market, the lower the chance of regretting your choice.

 Defining project goals is equally important.
 Not everyone can write complete requirements, specifications, or a product roadmap.
 However, a high-level product vision is essential.